What are composite fillings?

-Composite fillings are not just aesthetically pleasing.
-They are also non-toxic and eco-friendly, as they do not contain mercury (silver amalgam fillings contain a variety of metals, including traces of mercury).
+Composite fillings are not only aesthetically pleasing, but they are also non-toxic and eco-friendly, as they do not contain mercury (silver amalgam fillings contain a variety of metals, including traces of mercury).
 Moreover, they bond directly to the tooth’s surface, making them stronger.
-Composite fillings protect the tooth from fractures because healthy tooth structure does not have to be removed prior to the placement of a composite filling.
+They protect the tooth from fractures because healthy tooth structure does not have to be removed prior to the placement of a composite filling.

-Inlays/onlays offer outstanding long-term stability and may be used as an alternative to composite fillings.
+Inlays/Onlays offer outstanding long-term stability and may be used as an alternative.
 If there is extensive decay, crowns or inlays/onlays have to be used.

 Schedule a consultation